FarGroup/FarManager/misc/fexcept/Readme.txt

-  FAR Exception handler used to replace existing FAR exception procedure, but saves to file full exception dump using plugin MAP files and disassembles the place of exception.
+ï»¿  FAR Exception handler used to replace existing FAR exception procedure, but saves to file full exception dump using plugin MAP files and disassembles the place of exception.